Skip to content

 A license may be purchased by a reseller, procurement provider, software development agency, contractor, consultant, or similar third party on behalf of that entity.
 Unless a signed Order Form states otherwise, the client or end customer identified in the purchase record is the Licensee.

-All individuals who write, modify, compile, test, or review code that imports, references, or directly calls QuestPDF APIs for that project count as Developers for the Licensee's license count.
+All individuals who write, modify, compile, or review code (including automated test code) that imports, references, or directly calls QuestPDF APIs for that project are covered by the Licensee's license, whether they work for the Licensee, the agency, or another third party.